 Introduction to Studio Art: Elements of Creative Process (Grades 9 and 10– ½ credit)

 Navigating the creative process doesn’t require a map; in fact, it requires the opposite: an ability to forge ahead without preconceived notions to triumph over uncertainty.
-Students learn how to confront the empty canvas, the blank screen, and self-doubt by understanding the phases of the creative process.
+Students learn how to confront the empty page, the blank screen, and self-doubt by understanding the phases of the creative process.
 Through collaborative and individual assignments students consider their own creative inclinations in relation to art historical precedents, the work of their peers, and current contemporary approaches.
 Skills related to color mixing and composition are developed through painting exercises while drawing assists students in creating images that communicate a personal narrative.
 Throughout class sessions, students engage in an investigation of their work and consider the social, political, and cultural context in which it was created.
 This one-semester course will be offered both first and second semesters.

-Advanced Studio Art: Elements of the Creative Process (Grades 11 and 12 – 1 credit)
+Advanced Painting (Grades 11 and 12 – 1 credit)

 Introduction to Filmmaking (Grades 9-12 - 1 credit)